dbadb/dbStompbox/README.md

 dbStompbox is a simple TeensyLC-based MIDI controller.

 Stompboxes are useful for hands-free music-making.
-Combine a stompbox with a looper and a guitar and magic musical moments (TM) are are yours for the "picking".
+Combine a stompbox with a looper and a guitar and magic musical moments (TM) are yours for the "picking".

 dbStompbox was built as part of a tutorial of Fiddle's Looper capability.